 Further to above, the diversification of its logistic business in to the strategic business units is one of salient strategic decision made by the BoD of CPLC.
-The understanding of the BoD is such a diversification enable respective unit head to independently operate with decision making power to execute each respective SBU's business plan in the market.
+The understanding of the BoD is such a diversification enable respective unit Furthermore, the company entered in to an agreement head to independently operate with decision making power to execute each respective SBU's business plan in the market.